cj-wong/sorter-gpm-takeout/README.md

 Google Play Music files can be exported via Google [Takeout].
 However, the resulting file structure in the archives is flattened (see [below](#file-structure) for details) from the original (notably, no Albums listed) *and* many, if not most, of the files have truncated names.

-In order to bring back structure, this project will read through the files and rebuild the albums list and possibly rename the files as desired.
-To do so, the MP3s in `Takeout/Google Play Music/Tracks` will be read for clues to piece the files together.
+In order to bring back structure, this project will iterate through the tracks and rebuild the albums list, possibly renaming the files as desired.
+To do so, the files in `Takeout/Google Play Music/Tracks` will be read for clues to piece the files together.

-Furthermore, a [pattern](#format-structure) may be supplied in the configuration to rename files in a way that better convey a track's metadata.
+Furthermore, a [pattern](#format-structure) may be supplied in the configuration file to rename files in a way that better convey a track's metadata.

-**This project is not ever intended to modify metadata.
-It is strictly to organize the tracks into separate directories based on album and artist(s).**
+⚠ **This project is not ever intended to modify metadata.
+It is strictly to organize the tracks into separate directories based on album and artist(s) in the tracks' metadata.**

+⚠ Please ensure all your music is intact *before* deleting the original Takeout archive files!

 ## File structure